keegandonley/schemegen/README.md

 An example of generated code can be found in temp.ss.

-This program is only useful for testing a lexial analyzer for scheme - the generated code is not syntactically correct and won't yet work with a syntactic analyzer.
+**Caveat**: *This program is only useful for testing a lexial analyzer for scheme - the generated code is not syntactically correct and won't yet work with a syntactic analyzer.*